Cash Reserve Ratio (CRR) - Full Form, Defination & Advantages

 • Inflation: Rising inflation can trigger CRR hikes; falling inflation prompts CRR cuts.

-• Foreign Exchange Reserves: High reserves may lead to CRR reductions to manage imports and stabilize the currency.
+• Foreign Exchange Reserves: High reserves may lead to CRR reductions to manage imports and stabilise the currency.

 • Credit Growth: Excessive growth prompts CRR hikes to curb lending; sluggish growth may result in CRR cuts to encourage lending.